Sorry, you need to enable JavaScript to visit this website.

 Increasing our transport solutions

 In our transport and logistics operations, we prioritize greenhouse gas emissions reductions, energy consumption and efficient warehousing.
 With our extensive footprint across many regions, we realize that there is no single solution.
-We work locally, deploying the interventions that we know can enable us to reach our interim 2025 20% reduction target; see examples below:
+We work locally, deploying the interventions that we know can enable us to reach our interim 2025 20% GHG emissions reduction target; see examples below:

 • Nestlé India has joined 14 other companies in the Zero Emission Vehicles Emerging Markets Initiative to advance the electrification of the truck market in India, expected to be 7 700 vehicles by 2030.